 To an external event.
 Stress doesn’t exist outside of you in the environment or in your external situations.
 Instead, stress is an internal response to a perceived threat or unmet expectations.
-It isn’t the flat tire, the broken sprinkler, the argument with your spouse that causes stress - it’s your thoughts and the story you tell yourself about an event or circumstance that creates the emotional upset, racing heart rate, shallow breathing, surging adrenaline, and all of the other symptoms of your stress response.
+It isn’t the flat tire, the broken sprinkler, the argument with your spouse that causes stress.
+It’s your thoughts and the story you tell yourself about an event or circumstance that creates emotional upset.
+The racing heart rate, shallow breathing, surging adrenaline, and all of the other symptoms of your stress response.

 Stress isn’t in the external event but it is your perception of it.